 WooCommerce is now a tool for professionals

 If you are looking for special functions like product catalogues, B2B shops or auctions, there are plenty of (mostly paid) plugins available.
-The license fees for each of these plugins usually remain in the double-digit range annually so you can still keep your outgoings in check.
+The annual license fees for each of these plugins usually remain in the double-digit range so you can still keep your outgoings in check.

 A good example of how the recent changes have been implemented in practice is the online shop from Quagga for image licenses.
 The shop has been growing with WooCommerce for many years and now contains 40,000 products: